JesKi13567/Modern-Multitools/README.md

 ## en_us

-Putting your axe, pickaxe, hoe & shovel with same material shapelessly to craft Multitool.
+### Putting your same-material-tools\(axe + pickaxe + hoe + shovel\) shapelessly to *CRAFT* Multitools.

-- Netherite multitool should be crafted instead of being smithed.
+- Netherite Multitools should be **crafted** instead of being smithed.

-Multitool has 4 times max-damage as its original tool, and is efficient for EVERY mineable block (and glasses, wools, wool_carpets, heads, cobweb, beacon & trial_spawner)!
+Multitools have 4 times max-durability as its original tool, and is efficient for EVERY mineable block (and also can accelerate glasses, wools, wool_carpets, heads, cobweb, beacon & trial_spawner)!

 - I'm not meaning trial_spawner can be dropped.